 ★ PLEASE take the time to “Test Your Device Compatibility” in advance by following this link: https://info.updox.com/video-chat-technical-specs.
 On the day/time of your appointment, an invitation to Video Chat will arrive on your device via text message.
 (If we do not have a mobile phone # on file for you, the invitation link will be sent via email.)
 Once received, please click the link to be taken to the Secure Video Chat environment.
 The first time you use Video Chat, your device may ask for permission to use your camera and microphone.
 Please allow access.
 You will be taken directly into a video chat session with your provider.
 The microphone and camera buttons will pause the audio and video you are sending.
 The red “phone” button will disconnect the chat.
 Please note: Patients with android or desktop computers must copy the link into the Google Chrome Browser, otherwise it will open their default browser and not redirect them.

-★ ONE DAY PRIOR, a Medical Assistant will be in contact by phone to update your medical information and complete the pre-workup for your telemedicine visit.
+★ ONE DAY PRIOR, if you use a Personal CGM or Insulin Pump, a Medical Assistant will be in contact by phone to update your medical information and complete the pre-workup for your telemedicine visit.

 ★ WITHIN TWO BUSINESS DAYS, a Front Desk member will be in contact by phone to schedule your future visits and collect any outstanding balances.

 ★ If your appointment has been converted to PHONE visit: Your Provider will contact you directly on the # we have on file at the time of your scheduled appointment.
 Please expect some delays.